 - Sell alcohol for carry-out and delivery from a location other than the street address included on their alcohol license (a “pop-up”) must register using the “Alcohol Carry-Out and Delivery—Additional Location” registration form.

-There is no fee to register or participate for any of the three temporary programs.
+There is no fee to register or participate.

 Licensees determined to be ineligible will be notified and must immediately cease sales.
 Licensees that fail to comply with all requirements are subject to a fine and/or license suspension or revocation.